Zoom town: Impact

 U.S. representative from Alaska Don Young talks to a woman over Zoom.

 In the United States, locations such as The Hamptons, New York; Cape Cod, Massachusetts; Aspen, Colorado; Bethel, Maine; and Truckee, California — which are usually considered vacation destinations — saw large spikes in people moving there.
 Truckee for instance saw a 23% increase.
 On the other hand, cities such as San Francisco, Seattle, and New York City, saw rent levels plunge.
 This put strain on towns which were not used to handling so many people, with problems such as a lack of affordable housing, availability of public transit, congestion, and income inequality, which have been traditionally thought of as larger city problems.

 In the United States, many small western mountain towns have seen significant numbers of very wealthy migrants, leading some observers to call the wealthy zoom towns a "Billionaire Wilderness," taken from the name of a book by Yale University sociologist Justin Farrell.
 Although the trend was already underway, the sudden rapid migration accelerated it, and led to calls to carefully manage the situation to avoid the places being "loved to death".
 Many of the areas have tight housing regulations which prevent construction booms, driving up prices for houses already built, as in the Hamptons, which saw a rise in housing prices of up to 25%, and Truckee, which is up 50%.
 Not all areas experiencing booms see it as a problem, however, and some have even launched initiatives specifically designed to appeal to remote workers.
 It is expected that remote workers will bring significant tax revenue and will want to give back to their new communities.
 West Virginia has offered $12,000 to people who move to the state and work remotely.
+The Zoom town relocation phenomenon peaked in the pandemic's initial years; states like Montana saw extreme net-positive migration flows in 2021.
+This trend started to shift in later years from initially popular mountain towns to lower-cost, mid-sized cities in the Southeast.